Subject-Verb Agreement | Examples, Rules & Use

-The subject of a sentence should always match the verb describing its action.
+Subject-verb agreement means that the subject of the sentence matches the verb describing its action.
 This helps your reader understand who or what is doing something and makes your writing easier to read.

 First, identify the subject (the person or thing doing the action) and the verb (the action word) in a sentence.
 If the subject is singular, the verb describing its action should be singular.
 If the subject is plural, the verb should be plural.